 Design, also, continually shapes contemporary experience.
-The products and services we use, the environment we inhabit, the information we use, or are presented or bombarded with, are all designed with specific intent.
+The products and services we use, the environment we inhabit, the information we use, or are presented with, are all designed with specific intent.
 Things that are not themselves digital are commonly designed digitally.

 What you will study

 The programme attracts students with a range of previous study and work experiences, from design disciplines and fine art, to humanities and computer science, and modular options allow you the flexibility to tailor your studies to your own interests and career goals.
 Coursework is generally design and technology led coupled with critical reflection and you will have the opportunity to create innovative work across a range of creative contexts.